tyberion/jupyter_pdf_slides/README.md

 A dockerfile and scripts to convert a jupyter notebook to pdf (latex beamer) slides.

-It uses the metadata values from the slides view of jupyter notebook and (if it is installed) the metadata from the hide_code jupyter notebook plugin.
+It uses the metadata values from the slides view of jupyter notebook (in the sense that a skipped cell is not shown), and (if it is installed) the metadata from the hide_code jupyter notebook plugin.

 It inserts a new slide after each markdown section or subsection or subsubsection.